zgilkerson/azure-pipelines-agent/docs/design/byos.md

 - Preinstalled software
 - Custom elasticity

+Related, on-premises customers have often asked us for access to the Hosted pools.
+Pools using this feature should be available to Azure DevOps Server customers.
+By making our hosted images available in the Azure gallery, customers get an equivalent to the Hosted pools without having to worry about multi-tenancy, a new billing relationship, etc.

 ### VM specs and environment

 1. Customer wants more memory, more processor, or more IO than our native images.